upstash/upsy/readme.md

 ```

 > [!WARNING]
-> If you are planning to use Upsy in production, put your environment variables as secrets to Vercel platform.
+> For production use, secure your environment variables as secrets on the Vercel platform.

 ## 3 - Testing Upsy

-The simplest way to test the integration is asking questions to Upsy in DM.
+The simplest way to test the integration is by asking questions to Upsy in DM.
 You can also add Upsy to a channel and ask questions there.
-Upsy answers questions in channel if only if he knows the answer.
-But if you mention upsy in the question he will try to answer even if he does not know the answer.
+Upsy answers questions in the channel only if he knows the answer.
+However, if you mention Upsy in the question, he will try to answer even if he does not know the answer.

-When you add Upsy to a channel he will pull the history and store them in Upstash Vector.
-So add Upsy to a channel then ask a question which is mentioned in channel history.
-You can also check Upstash Vector dashboard to see the channel history is stored in the vector.
+When you add Upsy to a channel, it will copy history to Upstash Vector.
+Therefore, add Upsy to a channel and then ask a question that is mentioned in the channel history.
+You can also check the Upstash Vector dashboard to see if the channel history is stored in the vector db.

-In addition to Vector storage, Upsy keeps a short term conversation memory.
-To test that you can simply say a number and Upsy will remember it.
-Then you can ask Upsy to increment the number in the next message.
+In addition to Vector storage, Upsy also keeps a short-term conversation memory.
+To test this, you can simply say a number, and Upsy will remember it.
+Afterwards, you can ask Upsy to increment the number in the next message.

-You can say a new information to Upsy in DM and ask about it in a public channel.
+You can provide new information to Upsy in DM and ask about it in a public channel.
 Upsy should answer correctly.